There are many recipes for both spätzle and kasespätzle. Search the net and take your pick. Here is mine.

 Chicken Kiev Pecan Puffs Blue Cheese Dressing

-Chicken Imperial Swedish Spritzbaaken Dips
+Chicken Imperial Hamentashen Swedish Spritzbaaken Dips

 Southern Fried Chicken Dutch White Ginger Cocktail Sauce